Virtual Event FAQ

 You will need a computer, tablet, or smartphone that has a camera, microphone, and Internet access.

-For Virtual Office Hours, you will need to download the Zoom Meetings app.
+You will need to be able to log in via the Zoom app.
 We recommend speaking to the IT team at your organization to address any firewall issues that may prevent access.
 You can also access the session you signed up for with the dial-in information included in the confirmation email.

 How do I join the live event?